LLM Probability Concentration: How Alignment Shrinks the Generative Horizon: Related Works

-\paragraph{Reduced Diversity in Aligned Models} Recent studies have consistently shown that alignment tuning reduces output diversity in language models~\citep{perez2022red, padmakumar2024does, chakrabarty2024art, tian2024large, kirk2024understanding, lu2025ai, west2025base}.
-Our work aims at connecting reduced diversity with related observations on diminished randomness and robustness in aligned models~\citep{saparov2023language, song2024good, renze2024effect, bigelowsubjective}, and proposes a unifying explanation: increased probability concentration.
+\shortparagraph{Reduced Diversity in Aligned Models.} Recent studies have consistently shown that alignment tuning reduces output diversity in language models~\citep{perez2022red, padmakumar2024does, chakrabarty2024art, tian2024large, kirk2024understanding, lu2025ai, lake2025distributional, west2025base}.
+Mechanistically, \citet{lake2025distributional} observe that alignment suppresses diversity by aggregating information into longer, standardized responses, though they argue this preserves useful base model behaviors.
+Our work builds on this inquiry by connecting reduced diversity with related observations on diminished randomness and robustness in aligned models~\citep{saparov2023language, song2024good, renze2024effect, bigelowsubjective}, and proposes a unifying explanation: increased probability concentration.
 Traditional diversity metrics such as n-gram lexical diversity~\citep{li2016diversity} are sensitive to vocabulary size and output length~\citep{liu-etal-2022-rethinking,tevet2021evaluating, guo2024benchmarking, kirk2024understanding} and cannot work well with most recent long CoT models.
 In \cref{sec: lexical_diversity_and_bf}, we demonstrate that lexical diversity poorly correlates with BF and fails to robustly measure generation concentration.

 Our work also resonates with information density research in cognitive science and linguistic theories, and we present a short discussion in \cref{app: bf_and_id}.